pinetr2e/scons-compiledb/README.md

 `entry_func` can be easily customised.
 Please refer to the source code of [the predefined functions](./scons_compiledb/entry_func.py)

 ## Details

+`enable(env)` modifies the builders related to the compilations, such as StaticObject, to add a additional Scanner, which make sure that the compilation commands are captured. `enable(env)` also adds a new builder `CompileDb`, which generates `compile_commands.json` from the captured commands.

 `scons_compiledb` maintains an internal dot file `.compile_commands.json` as default, to merge compile commands across the multiple SCons invocations.
 The